What is Management? | Principles, Levels, Pros and Cons

 Levels of Management

-There are primarily three levels of management that signify the rank and file of the managers and executives in an organisation.
+Three levels of management signify the rank and file of the managers and executives in an organisation.

-1. Lower-Level Management: Also called operational or functional-level management, it mainly comprises of supervisors, for persons and first-line managers.
+1. Lower-Level Management: Also called operational or functional-level management, mainly comprises supervisors, persons and first-line managers.
 The managers at this level act as mentors for the employees.

-3. Top-Level Management: It is the highest level in the hierarchy of an organisation and comprises of managers like chief executives and board of directors.
-These people are concerned with formulating the objectives, plans and policies of an enterprise.
+3. Top-Level Management: It is the highest level in the hierarchy of an organisation and comprises managers like chief executives and the board of directors.
+These people are concerned with formulating an enterprise’s objectives, plans and policies.

 Advantages of Management